castle/castle-java/README.md

  * **Base URL**: The base endpoint of the Castle API without any relative path.
  * **IP Headers**: The headers checked (in order) to use for the context IP.

-Whitelist and Blacklist are case-insensitive.
+Allowlist and Denylist are case-insensitive.

 If the value of any of these keys is left unspecified, the client will be configured with their default values.
 See *[Where to Configure Settings](#where-to-configure-settings)* for a list of the default values.